-It’s a couple of years since Matt Barnes has been a recognisable name as Forest Swords, and still there’s very little actually known about him.
+It’s a handful of years since Matt Barnes has been a recognisable name as Forest Swords.
 In 2011 he bypassed the city’s music scene with the release of his debut EP ‘Dagger Paths’ via London indie label No Pain In Pop, who have released the likes of Grimes and Patten, impressing critics with it’s swampy guitar-tinged dance music and psychedelic, dubby hip hop shuffles.
-When the music industry came knocking after Dagger Paths dropped, the wary and overwhelmed Barnes shooed everyone away, instead opting to return to normal life and his job as a graphic designer.
+When the music industry came knocking after Dagger Paths dropped, the wary and overwhelmed Barnes shooed everyone away, instead opting to return to the shadows and work, slowly and surely, on new music and art.

 In the ensuing year, he decided to create the (as yet untitled) follow-up in his own time at home, recording and mixing the album himself (mixing took place outdoors on Wirral’s windswept Thurstaston Hill, where Barnes sat over and over again with his laptop until the battery died) and, 12 months in the making, it sounds both chillingly dark and joyously triumphant.
 It also feels like it comes at a strong time for our region’s arts scene, with bands like Stealing Sheep gaining momentum and a burgeoning DIY arts, punk and electronic scene making Liverpool seem like a vital place again throughout its venues and warehouse spaces.

-In breaks working on his new record, he’s taken on select, and varied projects: exploring experimental sound art installations and lending his production skills to others, working on R&B singer How To Dress Well’s sprawling ‘Cold Nites’; tracks with controversial New York rapper A$AP Rocky and hip hop prodigy Haleek Maul and are both set to appear this year.
+In breaks working on his new record, he’s taken on select, and varied projects: exploring experimental sound art installations and lending his production skills to others, working on R&B singer How To Dress Well’s sprawling ‘Cold Nites’; a track with hip hop prodigy Haleek Maul and others are set to appear this year.

 We meet in a dimly lit hotel bar near the waterfront (“This kind of skin tone doesn’t play well with the daylight” he quips), and in person, he is wiry and slim, dressed in black, with dark red hair.
 He’s chatty and warm, but guarded; answers regularly tail off, and he politely declines to answer certain questions.
 His responses are thoughtful and considered, yet he often starts an answer and struggles to pull the thoughts from his head, giving up in visible frustration: “there’s a lot going on in there at the moment” he sighs by way of apology, fidgeting the label off his beer bottle.
 It’s a fitting admission for the type of music he makes; weighty, troubling.
 But with shards of light glinting through the clouds.